DavidAJohnston/APINetwork/README.md

 ## Visualization of the APIcoin Token Tech Stack

-The proposed protocol layers of Bitcoin, Master Protocol and the API Network can be visualized as follows, with arrows representing users exchanging between currencies:
+The proposed protocol layers of Bitcoin, Master Protocol, and the API Network can be visualized as follows, with arrows representing users exchanging between currencies:

 ![Mastercoin Protocol Layers](https://raw.github.com/mastercoin-MSC/spec/master/images/layers.png)